Things To Do

 Need to grab some HEATTECH innerwear before your trip?
 Can’t leave without the viral shoulder bag?
 You’ll know you can get those at Uniqlo.

-Before the opening of Pasir Ris Mall, residents who want to shop at Uniqlo will have to head to Downtown East.
-Now, you no longer have to, with the opening of the store at Pasir Ris Mall.
-Whether menswearm, womenswear, or athleisure, the store will have all your clothing needs.
+Before Pasir Ris Mall, residents who wanted to shop at Uniqlo had to head to Downtown East.
+Now, you no longer have to.
+Whether it’s menswear, womenswear, or athleisure, the store will fulfil all your clothing needs.

 Unit number: #02-33